 Adaptations for Survival

-Use real-life case studies to discover how scientists are helping the conservation of threatened species.
+Use real-world examples to explore how scientists are helping the conservation of threatened species.
 Collect data to determine how a species’ adaptations enable it to interact and survive within its ecosystem.

 VCE Biology Unit 2

 Adaptations for Survival uses real-world examples to explore animal adaptations and interactions within its ecosystem.

 Students will discover the structural, physiological and behavioural adaptations of the Southern Corroboree Frog.
 They will learn about the threats it faces, including a global fungal infection, and the bioethics that are considered in captive breeding programs.

 Students will also use their key science skills to collect and analyse data related to behaviours of butterflies in the Melbourne Zoo Butterfly House.
 This can be used as part of school-based assessment for VCE Biology Unit 2.

 - How structural, behavioural and physiological adaptations enhance species survival

 - About the interdependences of species within an ecosystem

 - How to use science inquiry skills in an investigation

 - Strategies used by Zoos Victoria to conserve a species, with an opportunity to explore a bioethical issue